MERIYOAK/persi-academy/CERTIFICATE_SYSTEM_README.md

 ```

 ### Manual Testing
-1. Complete a course to 90% or more
+1. Complete a course to 100%, finish all lessons, and watch the full course duration
 2. Check dashboard for certificate download button
 3. Generate and download certificate
 4. Verify certificate using the verification page